Copied to clipboard!

 Prosody errors are errors in the rhythm, stress and intonation of speech.
 For example, errors may be the raising of a voice at the end of a sentence when not asking a question or using equal stress on all syllables of words (i.e., monotone).
 Children with apraxia often have difficulties saying the same word with different inflection to show their emotions or whether they are asking a question or saying a statement.

-- Given visual and verbal stimuli, Jill will correctly produce VC/CV words first in imitation then spontaneously in syllables and words with 90% accuracy across 3 therapy sessions to improve speech intelligibility.
+- Given visual and verbal stimuli, Jill will correctly produce VC/CV words first in imitation then spontaneously in phrases and sentences with 90% accuracy across 3 therapy sessions to improve speech intelligibility.
+2